MiernikA/Crud-Canals/README.md

 1. Navigate to the `frontend` directory.
 2. Install dependencies by running `npm install`.
 3. Start the development server with `npm run dev`.
+4.
+Once the servers are running, you can access the application by opening your web browser and visiting `http://localhost:3000`.

 ## Testing